opsabarsec/Dog-pictures-classification-by-Deep-Learning/README.md

 - Efficient breed recognition can be obtained through a web API, posting a picture and obtaining the most probable 5 breeds in matter of seconds.

-- A model has been developed for Android devices.
-The Kotlin code still runs only on camera signal rather than on a photo.
+- An app, DogNet, for Android devices has been developed and deployed to Google Play .